-We recommend the School District require annual training for individuals responsible for oversight of financial reporting and increase staffing in the business office so that all functions can be completed accurately and in a timely manner.
-We further recommend the School District prepare and monitor an annual timeline for the financial reporting process with due dates.
+We recommend the School District increase staffing in the business office so that all functions can be completed accurately and in a timely manner.
+We recommend the position of Accountant be filled to oversee other staff in the Business Office and to report to the Director of Finance & Human Resources.